-For example, I use to rely on my ex to fix, install, build–basically anything that involved a tool, he handled it.
-I don’t think I touched a household tool in more than a decade.
-Not such a big deal, in theory, especially when I had no interest in anything handy, and he did.
-But then, years later when I found myself suddenly single, with three little boys wanting me to fix their broken remote control cars, in a creaky old house with things breaking right and left, and no man around, at first I kind of … panicked.
+For example, I when I found myself suddenly single, with three little boys wanting me to fix their broken remote control cars, in a creaky old house with things breaking right and left, and no man around, at first I kind of … panicked.
 How do I do stuff like this?
 I mean, I’m not sure I even know how to … change a light bulb in the chandelier!

 I remember this hilarious moment when, over wine, my friend Claire and I both shared that our houses had become really dark (literally, like we couldn’t see!) since our respective divorces because the lightbulbs in the ceiling fixtures of our homes had, one by one, slowly burned out (a metaphor for love?).
-Our ex-husbands used to handle these tasks, but with the weight of single-motherhood and finding our footing after climbing out of the rubble after bombs had been dropped on our lives, tasks like changing light bulbs fell to the bottom of our lists. (“Changing lightbulbs” became one of our favorite friendship text memes in the years to come.)
+We weren’t used to doing fix-it stuff around the house, and that, coupled with the weight of single-motherhood, tasks like changing light bulbs fell to the bottom of our lists.
+(In fact, “changing lightbulbs” became one of our favorite friendship text memes in the years to come.)

 “You know what you need?” another girlfriend said over lunch one afternoon when I was still in that really hazy, dark period.
 I needed a thousand things in that moment, but she boiled it down to just one: “A good handyman.”